 The 24-year-old flier was then deployed to the China-Burma-India Theatre of war.
 He flew missions over Formosa, today known as Taiwan, as a member of the 72nd Fighter Group of the 2nd Squadron.

 While Sylvester was away, Wilma made a home with his parents in Rockwood.
 She learned that she was expecting their baby.

 Grief and anxiety cascaded through the family when Sylvester's aircraft was shot down.
 It happened on his 10th combat mission during a bombing run over Formosa on Feb.
 25, 1945.
 He initially was declared missing in action.
 No announcement was made, however, until his mother was notified in Rockwood on April 2, 1945.
-The news was reported in the Connellsville Daily Courier and Somerset Daily American.
-His body was never found.
+Wilma received a letter from Major Edward F. Witsell, Adjutant General of the Army, of the War Department, dated Feb.
+14, 1946:

 Sylvester finally was declared dead in March 1946, with the news published in the local newspapers as well as in the Pittsburgh Press.
 In the years that followed, his name was inscribed on a tablet at the Manila American Cemetery and Memorial, and on a bronze marker in the Odd Fellows Cemetery in Rockwood.

 After three years as a widow, in 1948, Wilma wed again to Jack